Marquette City Band to hold Fourth of July concert Saturday

-MARQUETTE, Mich.
-(WLUC) - The Marquette City Band will holds its annual Fourth of July concert this Saturday, July 4 at the Presque Isle Bandshell.
+The Marquette City Band will holds its annual Fourth of July concert this Saturday, July 4 at the Presque Isle Bandshell.

 Conductor Steve Grugin says the audience can expect to hear some familiar patriotic songs as well as some original pieces with patriotic themes.